 Published September 7, 2021

 Richard Scott Larson is a queer writer and critic.
-Born and raised in the suburbs of St. Louis, he studied literature and film at Hunter College in Manhattan and earned his MFA from New York University.
 He has recently received fellowships from MacDowell and the New York Foundation for the Arts, and he is an active member of the National Book Critics Circle.
+His debut memoir will be published next year by the University of Wisconsin Press.